-Name of the Director

-Profile

-Mr. Alok Gupta

-experience in diverse industries wherein he has held leadership roles and has managed global markets.

-He has worked in organizations spread across diverse industries i.e. Dabur, United Spirts, Whyte & MacKay, Café Coffee Day, Essar Retail and Essar Capital.

-Prior to taking the helm at ABD, Alok was a Partner with Essar Capital leading the technology & services vertical with investment in Green-Tech and B2C&B Tech businesses.
-He has previously spent 13 alcohol beverage industry.

-Alok works closely with the management team on the core strategy that drives profitable arowth. buildina reauired a key differentiator and cracking complex growth problems.

-Alok believes in the principle of unlearning and embracing change but at the same time learning from the best business practices as

-Alok is an alumnus of Harvard Business School and holds a management degree.

-Mr. Maneck Navel Mulla

-Mr. Alok Gupta has over 35 years of Mr. Maneck Navel Mulla an advocate and solicitor with with 25 years of experience is a fourthgeneration lawyer having first worked in his family firm of M/s.
+Name of the Director Mr. Alok Gupta Mr. Maneck Navel Mulla Profile experience in diverse industries wherein he Mr. Maneck Navel Mulla an advocate and solicitor with with 25 years of experience is a fourth- generation lawyer having first worked in his family firm of M/s.
 Mulla & Mulla & Craigie Blunt & Caroe as a partner.
 Thereafter, Maneck was a partner with M/s.
 Wakhariya & Wakhariya, Advocates and Solicitors (affiliated with Kelley Drye & Warren LLP, New York).

-Maneck founded the firm of M Mulla Associates in the year 2010 and under his leadership and guidance, the Firm has steadily grown and has gained a reputation for its professional and result oriented approach.

-years with United Spirits Limited in various In the course of advising clients, Maneck has dealt leadership roles and is a familiar name in the with several issues relating to land titles, acquisition of land, mortgages, leases and development agreements.
-He has over the last several years advised one of the largest multinationals FMCG player in several of its real estate matters in India.
+Prior to taking the helm at ABD, Alo was a Partner with Essar Capital leadin- the technology & services vertical wit investment in Green-Tech and B2C&B Tec businesses.
+He has previously spent 1: years with United Spirits Limited in variou leadership roles and is a familiar name in th alcohol beverage industry.
+Alok works closely with the managemen team on the core strategy that drive profitable growth, building require governance practices, developing tech a Prior to taking the helm at ABD, Alok was a Partner with Essar Capital leading the technology & services vertical with investment in Green-Tech and B2C&B Tech businesses.
+He has previously spent 13 in the year 2010 and under his leadership and guidance, the Firm has steadily grown and has years with United Spirits Limited in various leadership roles and is a familiar name in the alcohol beverage industry.
+Alok works closely with the management team on the core strategy that drives with several issues relating to land titles, acquisition of land, mortgages, leases and development agreements.
+He has over the last several years advised one of the largest multinationals FMCG Maneck has a robust practice in advising and negotiating on various types of commercial contracts.

-governance practices, developing tech as Maneck is a well-respected litigation lawyer and has advised and represented clients before several High Courts, the Supreme Court and various tribunals (in particular NCLT, National & State Consumer Dispute Redressal Commissions) not only in commercial matters but also in respect of constitutional writs.
-He has also advised a number of clients on complex insurance claims.
-Maneck is also a member of the India Enforcement Committee of the International Cotton Association (Liverpool). an arbitral body concerned with 80% of the world cotton trade.

-Maneck has a robust practice in advising and negotiating on various types of commercial contracts.
 He has advised clients on share purchase and shareholder agreements as well as on complex debt transactions.
 He has also advised clients on acquisition of master franchise rights of various leading foreign brands in respect of their entry in India.
 Well known restauranteurs in Mumbai also form part of his clientele.
 Maneck also regularly advises clients on succession planning including drafting of Wills, Codicils and Trust Deeds.
 He regularly advises trustees on the administration of estates.